There is a page on every listed company in Europe.

 If you are not sure what any of the terms on the page mean, just use the search box to find an explanation, or click the highlighted text.

 For investment companies the discount we have used is the discount calculated assuming any debt is repaid at fair value and including any accrued income.
+Everywhere we can in our website we use NAVs calculated including current year income and with debt at fair value.
+We do this because this is closest to what you would get the company sold all the assets in the fund today and gave you the money back.

 - You can change the time period on the charts using the bar labelled from 1M (one month) to Max.
 All the charts use the same x axis (time scale).